Sibo-Ding/Steam-Game-Search-Engine/README.md

 # eco395m-final-project

 ## Intuition of vector search
-Imagine you are in a grocery store.
-You want to find a fruit that is most similar to a certain orange.
-But how do you compare an apple to an orange?
+Imagine you are in a grocery store trying to find a fruit most similar to an orange.
+But how to compare an apple to an orange?

-First, you convert the fruits into numbers: a lemon is represented by 1, an orange by 2, and a watermelon by 10.
-These numbers could represent attributes such as size, price, etc. Next, you decide to use the difference between these numbers as a proxy for the difference between the fruits.
-This way, compared to the lemon, the watermelon is more different from the orange.
+First, you assign numerical values to the fruits: a lemon is 1, an orange is 2, and a watermelon is 10.
+These numbers can represent attributes such as size, price, etc. Next, you use the difference between these numbers as a proxy for the difference between the fruits.
+This way, compared to a lemon, a watermelon differs more from an orange.
 In other words, the lemon is more similar to the orange.

-In our context, fruits represent the games in our database, and the orange represents users' search input.
+In our case, the fruits represent the games in our database, and the orange represents a user's search input.
 We use a [sentence transformer](https://sbert.net) (or use [LangChain](https://python.langchain.com/docs) if you like) to convert them into vectors (i.e. lists of numbers) and use [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to measure the similarities between these vectors.
-Finally, we find the games most similar to users' search input.
+Finally, we find the games most similar to the user's search input.

 ## Intuition of API
-An API (Application Programming Interface) is like a factory, or a math function.
-A factory takes specific inputs ($x$) and produces predictable outputs ($y$)—all without requiring people to understand the internal workings of the factory.
+An API (Application Programming Interface) is like a factory or a math function.
+A factory takes specific inputs ($x$) and produces predictable outputs ($y$)—without requiring people to understand the internal workings of the factory.

-Similarly, an API takes a request, processes it according to predefined rules, and sends a response.
-In our context, the API takes a user's search input and returns the most similar games.
+Similarly, an API takes a request, processes it according to predefined rules, and returns a response.
+In our case, the API takes a user's search input and returns the most similar games.

 ## Datebase setup
 1. Create a PostgreSQL database instance in GCP SQL.
 2. Create a database called `steam` in GCP SQL in the "Databases" tab.
 3. Create a `.env` file at the top of the repo saving database credentials, following the format in [demo.env](demo.env).
 You can use the default username `postgres` and the password you set.
-Your host can be found in GCP SQL on the "Overview" tab.
-The port will be the default Postgres port: `5432`.
-Connect with database as `steam`.
+Your host can be found on the GCP SQL "Overview" tab.
+The default Postgres port is `5432`.
+Connect to the database `steam`.

 ## Setup
 1. Install packages in [requirements.txt](requirements.txt).
 2. Download data from [Kaggle](https://www.kaggle.com/datasets/nikatomashvili/steam-games-dataset), save as [data/steam_data.csv](data/steam_data.csv).
 3. Create a SQL table by running [create_table.py](setup/create_table.py).
-4. Clean data and use sentence transformer to create a column with vector embeddings by running [clean_embedding_local.py](setup/clean_embedding_local.py) for about 1.5 hours on my computer, output `data/steam_clean_no_header.csv`.
+4. Clean data and use a sentence transformer to create a column with vector embeddings by running [clean_embedding_local.py](setup/clean_embedding_local.py) for about 1.5 hours on my computer, output `data/steam_clean_no_header.csv`.
     - Loading `sentence_transformers` package locally requires `numpy.__version__` < 2 and `keras.__version__` < 3.
-    - Alternatively, run [clean_embedding_GCP_Vertex.ipynb](setup/clean_embedding_GCP_Vertex.ipynb) on GCP Vertex AI for about 1.5 hours; run [clean_embedding_Google_Drive.ipynb](setup/clean_embedding_Google_Drive.ipynb) on Google Drive for about 3.5 hours.
-Detailed instructions about loading data are in those files.
+    - Alternatively, run [clean_embedding_GCP_Vertex.ipynb](setup/clean_embedding_GCP_Vertex.ipynb) on GCP Vertex AI about 1.5 hours or [clean_embedding_Google_Drive.ipynb](setup/clean_embedding_Google_Drive.ipynb) on Google Drive for about 3.5 hours.
+Detailed instructions for loading data are in these files.
 5. Upload `steam_clean_no_header.csv` into GCP bucket.
-Load it into `steam` table with the "Import" option in GCP SQL instance's console.
+Load it into `steam` table using the "Import" option in GCP SQL instance's console.
 6. Create vector indexes by running [create_vector_indexes.py](setup/create_vector_indexes.py).

-Steps 3 to 6 can be combined and automated by running [combined_setup.py](setup/combined_setup.py).
-However, this is not recommended because it is hard to debug.
+Steps 3 to 6 can be combined and automated by running [combined_setup.py](setup/combined_setup.py), but this is not recommended because it is hard to debug.

 ## Vector search
 In [vector_search.py](code/vector_search.py), modify search criteria and run.
-You can add more search criteria to this code, by doing:
+To add more search criteria:
-- Add filter criteria `AND column_you_choose = $6` after the `results` query; add parameters to `results`.
+- Add filter conditions like `AND column_you_choose = $6` after the `results` query, and add corresponding parameters to `results`.
 - Assign values to parameters at the top of the program.

 ## FastAPI